 An electric wheel chair, also called a power or motorized chair, may be an attractive mobility solution for individuals who do not have the upper body strength or arm functionality to operate a manual chair.
 Power chairs may also ease the burden of a caregiver or eliminate the need for a companion to push a manual wheel chair.

 Batteries, not arms, power these wheelchairs, which are available for both indoor and outdoor use.
-Motorized wheelchairs come in a variety of models that enable you to match the type of seating, features, power, and controls to your specific needs.
+Electric wheelchair models come in a variety of sizes, configurations and with customizable features that enable you to match the type of seating, power, controls and accessories to your specific needs.
+Some of today's power chairs are even designed to fold into your truck for easy transport.

 Most electric wheelchair models come in one of three types of wheel drives: front, mid and rear wheel drive.